isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 But people don't like to read lots of rules.
 But people can't remember many rules.
 So, we need subsetting to meet a variety of needs.
-But arbitrary subsetting leads to chaos: We want guidelines that help a lot of people, make code more uniform, and strongly encourages people to modernize their code.
+But arbitrary subsetting leads to chaos: We want guidelines that help a lot of people, make code more uniform, and strongly encourage people to modernize their code.
 We want to encourage best practices, rather than leave all to individual choices and management pressures.
 The ideal is to use all rules; that gives the greatest benefits.